ashah01/Scaling-laws-framework/Readme.md

 Variance of test losses on batch size 32 is 0.0043 Variance of test losses on batch size 32, lr 3e-4 is 0.0045 (has best performance)

-It would seem the heuristic of smooth optimization surfaces doesn't really hold here.
-Smaller batch sizes with a larger learning rate are optimal.
+It would seem the heuristic of loss improvements with smooth optimization surfaces doesn't really hold here.
+Smaller batch sizes with a larger learning rate are optimal at this size.